 Question: "What is Luciferianism?"

-Luciferianism, then, is really nothing more than the worship of Satan, albeit as a being of knowledge and light (2 Corinthians 11:14-15).
-The focus is on the "good" that was in Lucifer prior to his rebellion and not the evil and darkness that is associated and connected with the name "Satan."
-Though Lucifer and Satan are one and the same, Lucifer is portrayed as a god of light, a god of knowledge, and a god of magic.
-Luciferian worshipers seek to become gods, and this is attained by living a life of goodness, by seeking after knowledge, by practicing magic, and by opening oneself to the cosmic mind of Lucifer in order to become one with that mind.
+The first type of Luciferianism is really nothing more than the worship of Satan as the god of this world (2 Corinthians 4:4).
+Satan is venerated as a being of knowledge and light (2 Corinthians 11:14–15).
+The focus is on the “good” that was in Lucifer prior to his rebellion and not the evil and darkness that is associated with the name “Satan.”
+Though Lucifer and Satan are one and the same, Luciferianism portrays him as a god of light, a god of knowledge, and a god of magic.
+Luciferians seek to become gods themselves, a position attained by living a life of goodness, seeking after knowledge, practicing magic, and opening one’s mind to the cosmic mind of Lucifer.
+In many ways, Luciferianism resembles Gnosticism.

-Groups that adhere to Luciferian teachings are few and far between, though elements of Luciferianism have been attributed to Masonic teachings, Wiccan covens, and New Age groups.
-Because there isn't a standard set of dogma, Luciferian beliefs are extremely varied from group to group.
-For example, some view Lucifer as a god, along with other gods.
-Some view Lucifer as the god of the universe.
-This wide variety of beliefs among Luciferian adherents has contributed to the generally held belief that Luciferianism is simply a subset of Satanism, a mini-denomination of sorts.
-Although adherents would be quick to denounce such a claim, Luciferianism is otherwise difficult to categorize.
+Groups that adhere to Luciferian teachings are few and far between, though elements of Luciferianism are found in Masonic teachings, Wicca, and New Age philosophy.
+Because there is no agreed-upon dogma, Luciferian beliefs are extremely varied from group to group.
+The wide variety of beliefs among Luciferian adherents has contributed to the generally held belief that Luciferianism is simply a subset of Satanism, a mini-denomination of sorts.
+Although some adherents would be quick to denounce such a claim, Luciferianism is otherwise difficult to categorize.

-One thing is certain, though: Lucifer/Satan is not a being to be worshipped, nor is he anyone to be considered lightly or flippantly.
-He is a very powerful being and is the enemy of our souls.
-The Bible describes him as a “the devil [who] prowls around like a roaring lion looking for someone to devour” (1 Peter 5:8).
+One thing is certain: Lucifer/Satan is not a being to be worshipped, nor is he anyone to be treated lightly.
+He is a very powerful being and the enemy of our souls.
+The Bible describes him as “the devil [who] prowls around like a roaring lion looking for someone to devour” (1 Peter 5:8).
 Those who get involved with him will eventually regret it, as he will devour their souls as a reward for their worship.
-“Resist him,” Peter exhorts us in verse 9, “standing firm in the faith.”
+“Resist him,” Peter exhorts in verse 9, “standing firm in the faith.”
 The faith he means is faith in Jesus Christ as Lord and Savior, because He alone can save us from hell, the ultimate destination of all who dabble in Luciferianism.

 The Serpent of Paradise by Erwin Lutzer and Logos Bible Software.